Heather Brooks

 Research Interests

 My research interests have always been tied to conservation efforts and maintaining global biodiversity.
 I discovered the field of animal behavior at the University of Illinois and have pursued this passion ever since.
-I am particularly interested in mixed-species communication and behavioral interactions.
-This includes dominance relationships, playful interactions, and acoustic communication between species.
-I have collected behavioral data on terrestrial mammals, aquatic mammals, fish, and songbirds.
+I am particularly interested in complex groups and their behavioral interactions with one another.
+This includes dominance relationships, playful interactions, and communication between species.
+I have collected behavioral data on terrestrial mammals, aquatic mammals, fish, insects, and songbirds,

 My doctoral work focused on communication in mixed-species flocks of Carolina chickadees and tufted titmice in East Tennessee forests.
 I examined whether communication, particularly vocal output, could be considered a behavioral syndrome or personality trait in these species.
-Most recently, I have been studying visual systems and communication in various firefly species as well as cognitive and behavioral measures in other insects, such as honeybees.
+Most recently, I am studying visual systems and communication in various firefly species as well as cognitive and behavioral measures in other insects, such as honeybees at the University of Colorado Boulder

 My Photos